-- Give examples of Japanese communities, values, history, behaviors, customs, or politics.
+- Demonstrate broad knowledge of Japanese communities, values, behaviors, and customs.

-- Recognize personal attitudes and beliefs that are different from those commonly held in other cultures and communities.
+- Examine how their personal attitudes and beliefs are different from those of other cultures and communities.

-- Select culturally appropriate expressions when interacting with native speakers.
+- Employ culturally appropriate expressions when interacting with native speakers.

-- Reproduce the language skills necessary to interact in everyday situations that are likely to arise when traveling in areas that speak Japanese.
+- Produce the language skills necessary to interact in everyday situations that involve a routine complication (ex. code switching from casual to honorific speech).

-- Explain familiar words, phrases, sentences, and cultural themes in a variety of authentic texts (newspapers, cinema, art, music, literary extracts).
+- Interpret familiar words, phrases, sentences, and cultural themes in a variety of authentic texts (newspapers, cinema, art, music, literary extracts).

-- Show evidence of using primary (oral or written) sources in the target language.
+- Practice using primary (oral or written) sources in the target language.